basp/linie/src/Linie.InOneWeekend/README.md

 And now that we have intermediate storage we can also render out lines in [embarrasingly parralel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) fashion.
 Technically we could easily do this on a pixel basis but it turns out the switching overhead is prohibitive on a general CPU (with the current sampling complexity).

 Rendering a line seems about the right granularity to parallelize givent he current .NET scheduler implementation.
-This turns out to be a huge win where an image can be rendered in (on average) 30% percent of the time versus the sequential algorithm.
+This turns out to be a huge win where an image can be rendered in (on average) 30% percent of the time versus the sequential algorithm (observed on 6 cores).

 Both the `RenderSequental` and `RenderParallel` implementations are included so that one can easily switch and observe the difference.